Cerchie/notes-for-gh-video/wade-review.md

                     }
 ```

-If the pr state is either open or closed, we increment the open or closed counts.
+The PR state as gleaned from GitHub can be one of two values: open, or closed.
+Here we increment the open or closed counts.

 ```java
                     if(!prInfo.state().equals(NO_STATE)) {